 Annie’s Really Peely Fruit Tape

-Bendy Berry Ingredients: Pear juice concentrate*, apple juice concentrate*, dried apple*, sunflower oil*, tapioca starch*, raspberry puree*, strawberry puree*, color* (carrot* and blackcurrant* extracts), citrus pectin, ascorbic acid (Vitamin C), citric acid, natural berry flavor.
+Annie’s Really Peely Fruit Tape Ingredients (Bendy Berry): Pear juice concentrate*, apple juice concentrate*, dried apple*, sunflower oil*, tapioca starch*, raspberry puree*, strawberry puree*, color* (carrot* and blackcurrant* extracts), citrus pectin, ascorbic acid (Vitamin C), citric acid, natural berry flavor.

 Betty Crocker’s Fruit By the Foot

-Strawberry Splash Ingredients: Pear puree concentrate, sugar, maltodextrin, corn syrup, palm oil, carrageenan, citric acid, sodium citrate, monoglycerides, acetylated monoglycerides, color (carrot and apple juice), Vitamin C (ascorbic acid), malic acid, xanthan gum, locust bean gum, natural strawberry flavor, potassium citrate.
+Betty Crocker’s Fruit By the Foot Ingredients (Strawberry Splash): Pear puree concentrate, sugar, maltodextrin, corn syrup, palm oil, carrageenan, citric acid, sodium citrate, monoglycerides, acetylated monoglycerides, color (carrot and apple juice), Vitamin C (ascorbic acid), malic acid, xanthan gum, locust bean gum, natural strawberry flavor, potassium citrate.

 It is best to avoid carrageenan, a polysaccharide polymer, commonly used in processed food.
 An explanation on why it is best to avoid carrageenan is can be found in a previous post on choosing healthy granola bars.